Chart Color Schemes

 Yarram is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Yarram, as assessed at the latest Census, consisted of 92.0% houses and 7.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 91.9% houses and 8.1% other dwellings.
+Dwelling structure in Yarram, as evaluated at the latest Census on 28 August 2016, comprised 92.0% houses and 7.9% other dwellings.
+In comparison, Non-Metro Vic.'s dwelling structure was 91.9% houses and 8.1% other dwellings.
 Home ownership in Yarram stood at 55.3%, with mortgaged dwellings at 28.7% and rented dwellings at 16.0%.
-The median monthly mortgage repayment was $1,192, below Non-Metro Vic.'s average of $1,300.
-The median weekly rent figure was recorded at $240, compared to Non-Metro Vic.'s $260.
+The median monthly mortgage repayment in Yarram was $1,192, compared to Non-Metro Vic.'s $1,300.
+The median weekly rent figure in Yarram was $240, while Non-Metro Vic.'s average was $260.
 Nationally, Yarram's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing